Alexigbokwe/ExpressWebJs/README.md

 # Expressweb.js

-Expresswebjs is a Node js FrameWork with expressive and organised syntax.It helps software developers and engineers set up and develop a well organised Node application, taking the pain out of development by easing common tasks used in many web projects.
+Expresswebjs is a Node FrameWork with expressive and organised syntax.It helps Node developers set up and structure their project in an object oriented way so as to enable code reuse.
+ExpressWebjs takes the pain out of development by easing common tasks (Environment Setup, Code Structure, Robust routing) used in many web projects.
+It supports both SQL and NOSQL databases.

 ---